 Mantras: Powerful Proto-Thought Forms in the Mind and Psyche

 To understand mantras, it is essential to know that a mantra is a kind of thought.
 It is a very deep thought resonating in the unconscious.
-It is different from the more superficial thoughts that we are conscious of and that arise when we develop language for communication.
+It is different from the more superficial thoughts we are conscious of, which arise when we develop language for communication.

 When we chant a mantra, we attempt to quiet the endless chatter of the thinking mind and tune our awareness to the deep mind, to the powerful, luminous forces that vibrate and pulsate within the psyche.
 We create a bridge between between our everyday awareness and deeper spiritual truths.